 GOOD MOOD FOOD

 Have you ever eaten something and just instantly felt happier?
-It may have been a big cheesy bowl of pasta or it could have been a superfood salad, there’s no one food group that does it.
+It may have been a slow cooked roast lamb or it could have been a superfood salad; there’s no one food group that does it.
 What it really comes down to the chemical makeup of particular foods, which can help to bolster your mood.
 Gooo science!

 Whether they’re relieving stress, increasing energy or sending a surge of happy hormones through your brain, the following foods are said to be the top mood-boosting munchies.
 Here’s why…